Looking for a simple drink to mix up at home? This Vodka Sour Cocktail packs a lot of flavor with just 3 simple ingredients.

 Green tip: Making your own sauces and syrups is a great way to avoid extra plastic packaging that eventually ends up in landfills or makes its way into the environment and becomes microplastics.

 This recipe works best with granulated sugar, as it’s a perfect balance to the sour lemon, without adding any undertones of vanilla or caramel.

 To make a simple syrup, just add equal parts sugar and water to a small pot over high heat and whisk until the sugar is dissolved.
 Next, transfer it to a heat-safe glass and allow it to cool before using it for your vodka sour.

 Choosing A Glass

-Typically a lemon sour whether it be with whiskey, vodka, or otherwise is served in a lowball glass.
+Typically a lemon sour cocktail, whether it be with whiskey, vodka, or otherwise is served in a lowball glass.

 But that doesn’t mean you can’t enjoy this vodka sour however you please!
 I will sometimes drink them from a stemmed glass, as the drink is icy cold and a stem makes it easier to hold.

 You can also opt for a taller glass and make a double.
 Whatever glass you choose, I highly recommend adding ice.

 If you’re just starting to make cocktails at home and need a great resource on how to build your at-home bar, check out How To Build a Budget-Friendly Bar Cart.

 A classic lemon sour uses simple syrup, but that doesn’t mean other sweeteners don’t work, too.
 You can substitute honey, agave, or even molasses for simple syrup in this recipe.